rust-lang/rfcs/text/0000-let-expression.md

 };
 println!("{}", x);
 ```
-If we don't do this, PB set of divergent expressions would become empty set like other bools.
+If we don't do this, binding set of divergent expressions would become empty set like other bools.
 But
-it limit use-cases of let expression.
+it limit use-cases of let expression and we need them to be able to cast to every possible
+set.
 So we handle divergent case in this way.

 ## Code duplication
 As you see, code is duplicated in desugaring, and this can be exponential.
 This is unacceptable